-One procedure which is not performed by most automated IBIS creation tools is V-T table windowing.
+One procedure, which is not performed by most automated IBIS creation tools, is V-T table windowing.
 While there is no upper limit on the time duration of V-T tables, the transient portion of the waveforms should start and finish within the time dictated by the highest frequency of the buffer (one-half of the period).
-Several software suites that can accept IBIS models improperly use V-T table data, allowing settled portions to distort buffer behavior when the buffer is driven at higher frequencies.